-Almost all trainer kites (1.5m to 3.5m) are designed for practicing your kite skills on land.
+Almost all trainer kites are designed for practicing your kite skills on land and

-The Other answer is YES, only IF you have a HYDRA Amphibious Water
+The Other answer is YES...
+IF it's Amphibious Water Relaunchable Foil.

-How Much Wind do I need to fly a trainer kite?
+How Much Wind do I need to fly my trainer kite?

 Can I fly the trainer kite on my own or do I need an assistant?

-Only person is needed.
-Just you.
-That said, having another person to assist is a definite bonus and makes learning more fun, and easier.
-The 3-line kites do allow you to reverse re-launch your kite easily by yourself while remaining at the control bar.
+Only 1 person needed.
+Just you!
+That said, having another person to assist is nice to have and makes learning more fun.
+The 3-line kites do allow you to easily "reverse re-launch" your kite by yourself using the "3rd-line"

 Control Bar or Handles?

-Note: Kitemare.com is a specialist in Kite Board sports and thus we mainly sell kites that are set-up with control bars.
+Since we specialize in Kite Board sports, we mainly sell kites that are already set-up with control bars.
 If you're shopping here, we've got you covered.